-For eligible participants, local Workforce Innovation and Opportunity Act (WIOA) Adult and Dislocated Worker funds may be used for not only Registered Apprenticeships, but for preapprenticeship training, such as remediation and/or basic job skills training, to prepare an individual for a Registered Apprenticeship program.
+For eligible participants, local WIOA Adult and Dislocated Worker funds may be used for not only Registered Apprenticeships, but for pre-apprenticeship training, such as remediation and/or basic job skills training, to prepare an individual for a Registered Apprenticeship program.

-Registered apprenticeships can be funded through various mechanisms.
-There are several ways in which training services will be used in conjunction with these programs, which are as follows:
+Registered Apprenticeships can be funded through several mechanisms.
+Given the unique nature of Registered Apprenticeships, there are several ways in which training services will be used in conjunction with these programs:

-- Registered Apprenticeships generally involve both classroom and on-the-job instruction.
+- Registered Apprenticeships generally involve both classroom and on-the-job training.
 An On-the-Job Training (OJT) contract may be developed with a Registered Apprenticeship program for training participants.
 The OJT contracts are made with the employer.
-The OJT contract may be made to support some or all of the OJT portion of the Registered Apprenticeship program, - A combination of an Individual Training Account (ITA) to cover classroom instruction along with an OJT contract to cover some or all of the work-based training portion of the Registered Apprenticeship is allowed, and - Incumbent worker training may be used for upskilling apprentices who already have an established working/training relationship with the Registered Apprenticeship program.
+The OJT contract may be made to support some or all the OJT portion of the Registered Apprenticeship Program; - A combination of an Individual Training Account (ITA) to cover classroom instruction along with an OJT contract to cover some or all the work-based training portion of the Registered Apprenticeship is allowed; and - Incumbent worker training may be used for upskilling apprentices who already have an established working/training relationship with the Registered Apprenticeship program.